JDC UK represents the views of junior doctors across the UK to the government, royal colleges and educational bodies.

 All meetings will take place virtually until further notice.

 For more information, email [email protected].

 2021 junior doctors conference

-This year's conference will be held in on Sat 8 May 2021.
+This year's conference was held on Saturday 8 May 2021.

 2020 junior doctors conference

 This event was cancelled due to COVID-19.